AntonsRuberts/AntonsRuberts.github.io/_graph/deepwalk.md

 <img src="../../assets/images/deepwalk/karate_club.png" alt="karate-club-graph">

 As you can see, members of the karate clubs talk mainly to their club members.
 Only a few members (nodes) are connected to the opposite coloured nodes.
 This information could be very valuable for e.g. classification or community detection tasks and we can represent it using the node embeddings.
 I'm going to use the `karateclub`'s implementation of DeepWalk now, just to show you how the desired outcome looks like.
-You can refere to the paper [here](https://arxiv.org/abs/1403.6652) but we'll deep dive into the algorithm later in the blog as well.
+You can refer to the paper [here](https://arxiv.org/abs/1403.6652) but we'll deep dive into the algorithm later in the blog as well.

 ```python
 model = DeepWalk(dimensions=124)  # node embedding algorithm